Recreate HD Recovery Partition

 hdiutil eject /Volumes/Mac\ OS\ X\ Lion\ Recovery\ HD\ Update hdiutil eject /Volumes/OS\ X\ Install\ ESD/

-Now when you start your Mac you can press CMD + R to boot-up the Recovery partition.
+When you start your Mac pressing CMD + R it will boot-up the Recovery partition.

 Obviously, if you have El Capitan installed should use the El Capitan installation app, if you have Yosemite installed then use the Yosemite installation app.
 Always use the image of the OS you have installed!